 1. Failure to Properly Train New Managers on Kronos

-Few things cause more unnecessary back and forth than an employee who was never trained on Kronos, but who is expected to work in the system on a regular basis.
-And yet all too often we find companies hire managers, give them a login to a system, and tell them to go in and edit employee timesheets, i.e. add edit or delete punches, transfers (work rules or labor level) or pay codes.
+Few things cause more unnecessary back-and-forth than an employee who was never trained on Kronos but is expected to work in the system on a regular basis.
+And yet all too often we find companies hire managers, give them a login to a system, and tell them to go in and edit employee timesheets, i.e. add edit or delete punches, transfers (work rules or labor level), or pay codes.

 2. Failure to Use Kronos Tools

-Using the tools that come in Kronos—things like Genies, hyperfinds, and Labor Allocation Rules—can save employees significant amounts of time and effort, helping to highlight system errors and prevent mistakes.
+Using the tools that come in Kronos—like Genies, HyperFinds, and work/pay rules—employees can significant amounts of time and effort, helping to highlight system errors and prevent mistakes.

 For example, let’s say you have an employee who is not eligible for shift pay, but whose manager has inadvertently added the wrong work rule, and that work rule includes shift pay.
 This would lead the employee to get shift pay, whether they’re eligible or not.
 But you could create a Genie to identify employees that are not eligible for shift pay but who are receiving it.
 Then, you could quickly pull that up and see the error, go to the time sheet, and make the necessary adjustment.

 These tools are all designed to help you work smarter instead of harder, but only if you make sure they’re set up in the system and if they’ve been appropriately assigned to the right manager’s profiles.
-Add in other tools within Kronos, like labor allocation rules and hyperfinds, and you can save your team a significant amount of time that might otherwise be wasted.
+Add with other Kronos tools, like labor allocation rules and HyperFinds, and you can save your team a significant amount of time that might otherwise be wasted.

 3. Failure to Maintain the System

 Finally, even if you train your team and properly set up your system during implementation, it’s equally important to regularly review and update your system.
 After all, it’s likely some things in your company have changed since you initially implemented Kronos.